islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 48. Switch to the Amazon ECR console browser tab.

-Close the Push commands for mb-repo window.
+49. `Close` the **Push commands for mb-repo** window.

-In the Repositories list, choose mb-repo.
+50. In the Repositories list, choose mb-repo.

-In the Images list, you should see the container image that you pushed, which you can identify by the latest tag.
+In the Images list, you should see the container image that you pushed, which you can identify by the _latest_ tag.

 Latest image

-51. Record the Image URI.
+51. Record the _Image URI_.
 In the Images list, locate the Image URI of the latest version of the image, and choose the Copy icon.
 Paste the value in a text editor.
 You will use it in a subsequent step.

 647651163624.dkr.ecr.us-east-1.amazonaws.com/mb-repo:latest